ax-sh/ax-sh/README.md

 - OpenCV
 - Pandas
 - FastAPI
+- NX
 - Other frameworks for fast and efficient web/app development

 # I am available for hire.
 If I can be of assistance or you've got a project in mind, feel free to contact me.

-🌱 Currently learning machine learning for computer vision tasks

-🔭 Currently working on 3d web interaction
+🌱 Aims to learn machine learning for computer vision activities 🔭 At the moment, working on the 3D web interaction

 <!-- https://www.behance.net/axminshrestha -->
 ---